Quality

 Definition of Successful Learning

-The ZWW represents a resource and client-centered approach to consulting that is based on humanistic psychology.
-We understand consulting as help for selfhelp with the goal of strengthening the selforganization and competences of those seeking advice, so that they can creatively develop their potential.
-We focus on their needs as well as their professional and life experiences.
-These principles guide us in our courses on consulting and coaching as well as in the consulting of individuals and organizations that we conduct at ZWW.
+The ZWW adopts a resource- and client-centered approach to consulting, grounded in humanistic psychology.
+We view consulting as a form of self-help, aiming to strengthen the self-organisation and competencies of those seeking guidance, enabling them to creatively unlock their potential.
+Our focus is on their needs, as well as their professional and life experiences.
+These principles underpin both our courses in consulting and coaching and the consulting services we provide to individuals and organisations at ZWW.

 Definition of Successful Evaluation

-The ZWW considers an evaluation successful if it develops courses further in terms of content and didactics and is thus relevant and profitable for all participants.
-The evaluation takes into account learning success, the satisfaction of participants, teachers and other participants/clients and institutions.
-The transparency and clarity of the questions make the sense and purpose of the survey clear and comprehensible to everyone participating in the evaluation process.
-A timely evaluation is ensured.
+The ZWW considers an evaluation successful if it contributes to the further development of cources in both content and didactics, making them relevant and beneficial for all participants.
+The evaluation takes into account learning outcomes, as well as the satisfaction of participants, teachers and stakeholders including clients and institutions.
+The transparency and clarity of the questions ensure that the purpose and objectives of the survey are easily understood by everyone involved in the evaluation process.
+A timely evaluation is always conducted.
 The conclusions and consequences that we draw from the evaluation help us to continuously improve the learning process of the participants and to implement them within the framework of successful learning.
 To ensure the quality of the evaluation, the process itself is evaluated at regular intervals and updated as necessary.
+The insights and actions drawn from the evaluation enable us to continually enhance the learning process for participants and integrate improvements within the framework of successful learning.
+To maintain the quality of the evaluation, the process itself is reviewed at regular intervals and updated as necessary.